uva-bi-sdad/census_cde_demo_2/README.md

        - Zipcode-Town-County Crosswalk
        - FIP-City-County Crosswalk
        - Virginia County and Independent City Population 2020
      - Subfolder *Demographic* - includes no data, data are downloaded directly from Census within an R program.
-The list of the ACS data files is provided below.
+The list of the ACS data files used in the analyses is provided below.
         - DOC/Census/ACS/B18101 Sex by Age by Disability
         - DOC/Census/ACS/B19083 Gini Index of Income Inequality
         - DOC/Census/ACS/B23025 Employment Status for the Population 16 Year and Over